-I typically leave curriculum completely intact, unless we are using something that either doubles as a teacher & learning guides or is meant to be done as tear out worksheets.
+I typically leave curriculum completely intact, unless we are using something that either double as a teacher guide or is meant to be done as tear out worksheets.

-My other son however uses a math program that is designed to be torn out.
+My other son however, uses a math program that is designed to be torn out.
 He has a section of worksheets, a section of quizzes, and a section of tests.
-This type of curriculum will be much easier to store and use with the folder system.
+This type of curriculum will be much easier to store and complete – using our handy folder system.

-I like to work on a single semester at a time.
 I simply stack all our curriculum in piles and go through each one quickly.
-Once I’ve assessed our situation, the workbook type curriculum is quickly put away and I can put my focus on the remaining piles.
+Once I’ve assessed our situation, the workbook-type curriculum is quickly put away and I can put my focus on the remaining piles.
 Now begins the simple 3 step method to create our semester 1 box!

 Three Simple Steps

-- Fill your tub or box with the amount of hanging folders you will need for 1 semester, ours was 18.*Note: I also threw in an extra folder for summertime & one for random 2nd semester work that might get torn out.
+- Fill your tub or box with the amount of hanging folders you will need for 1 semester – ours was 18.*Note: I also threw in an extra folder for summertime & one for random 2nd semester work that might accidentally get torn out.
 Most second semester work however, I left intact in a separate bin.

 - Take some time to label and color code your file folders that will be slipping into the hanging folders.I labeled each of ours with the week they correspond with, as well as a colored circle in each of my children’s favorite colors.
 This was a simple solution for me, plus took much less labeling tape than spelling out each child’s name.

 - Starting with one book of curriculum at a time, begin tearing out pages and filing folders!I tend to go by subject – math for kid 1, math for kid 2, math for kid 3.
 Then, science for kid 1, science for kid 2, science for kid 3… and so on!

-Want more information on how to create the pacing guide that works best for you?
-Feel free to check out 5 Easy Ways to Prep Your Homeschool for more information on pacing guides, plus get your own printable version!
+Want more information on pacing guides?
+Check out 5 Easy Ways to Prep Your Homeschool for more information on pacing guides – plus get your own printable version!